-- Evaluation results from previous CEPD activities (must be included in needs assessment for recurring programs). - Formal survey of participants. - Informal comments from individuals or groups (participants, course directors, potential faculty, planning committee members, experts in the field, hospital administrators, researchers, patients) (SPC review of these comments should be minuted in planning records if used as a needs assessment resource). - Patient problem inventories compiled by potential participants. - Consensus of faculty members within a department or service area.
+- Evaluation results from previous CEPD activities (must be included in needs assessment for recurring programs). - Formal survey of participants. - Informal comments from individuals or groups (participants, course directors, potential faculty, planning committee members, experts in the field, hospital administrators, researchers, patients) (SPC review of these comments should be recorded in planning)

+records such as minutes if used as a needs assessment resource).

+- Patient problem inventories compiled by potential participants. - Consensus of faculty members within a department or service area.